markski1/markski-htmx/posts/monitoring-project-uptime.md

 BetterStack is what I would describe as a "stability insights" service, offering a bunch of powerful of logging, troubleshooting and monitoring tools.
 The latter is the one relevant to today's matter.

-The first step is to head on over to <Link style={{color: 'cyan'}} href="https://betterstack.com/">betterstack.com</Link> and make an account.
+The first step is to head on over to [betterstack.com](https://betterstack.com/) and make an account.
 The free plan offers 10 monitors, e-mail alerts, and a Status page - I'll adress that bit too.

 Out of the gate you will be asked for a phone number.
 Paid plans offer phone-calls if you fail to acknoweldge downtime after long enough, but with the free plan this won't concern you.
 Once you verify your e-mail and reach the user dashboard, you'll immediatly be able to set up your first monitor.